David-Zvekic/TokensVisible/README.md

 13. Misty Step - pressing Alt while moving a token will cause the token animation to be cancelled for that movement.
 This is useful for players to move a token, but to temporarily cancel animation as if teleporting.

+14. Party Vision - A new kind of Token Multivision where a player has vision from their controlled token, plus any Player token with with same Disposition (Friendly/Neutral/Hostile)

 ## COMPATIBILITY